MarianoFndz/movies/README.md

 # Movies

-"Movies" is an aplication that is exclusively focus in search of movies You can view the aplication in this link: https://movies-marianofernandez.netlify.app/
+"Movies" is an aplication that is exclusively focus in movie searching You can view the aplication in this link: https://movies-marianofernandez.netlify.app/

-# What it can does?
+# What can it do?

-  - Upon opening the web application, it provide a list of movies suggested and is sorted by popularity
+  - Upon opening the web application, it provides a list of movies suggested and is sorted by popularity
-  - Searchs movies by query that the users was writed in search bar
+  - Search movies by the query that the users writed in the search bar
   - Filters the movies by rating
   - Clicking on a movie opens more information about the movie
-  - Provides of a infinite scroll that loading more movies
+  - Provides of an infinite scroll that loads more movies

 ### Installation